rancher/dashboard/README.md

-index | The root store, manages things like which cluster you're connected to and what namespaces should be shown prefs | User preferences type-map | Meta-information about all the k8s types that are available to the current user and how they should be displayed wm | "Window manager" at the bottom of the screen for things like contianer shells and logs.
+index | The root store, manages things like which cluster you're connected to and what namespaces should be shown prefs | User preferences type-map | Meta-information about all the k8s types that are available to the current user and how they should be displayed wm | "Window manager" at the bottom of the screen for things like container shells and logs.

 ## Synching state